adityas129/blog/content/posts/Bucketlist.md

 &nbsp;
 &nbsp;

 Inspired by [Chip Huyen's list](https://huyenchip.com/list-100/), I wanted to create a list of things that I'd love to someday do before I die.
 I'm not sure if I can fit all of this in one life - but I'll try my best!
 Some of these are whimsical, some are more pragmatic.
-At any one point, you can find me trying to chase one of these -> currently focussed on 1 and 2.
+At any one point, you can find me trying to chase one of these.
 The hope is also to focus on 1 or 2 things at max at any given point.
 Doing more will lead to stress/unhappiness.

-1. Start a mission-oriented company (sector unknown but most likely in ML/devtool/creativity/fintech) and scale it
+1. Start a mission-oriented company (sector unknown but most likely in ML/devtool/creativity/fintech)
-2. Participate in YC
+2. Scale above company to great heights (I'm not sure how/what this means yet; need to find a good north star metric)
 3. Find ways to fund education/provide good internet + devices in developing countries at a massive scale
 4. Drive a superfast car on a racetrack (my middle school self was obsessed with cars)
 5. Go skydiving